-Cody Sigel, MPH, CHES, is a Professional Development Consultant at ETR.
+Cody Sigel, MPH, CHES, is Manager of Training at ETR.
 Her professional background has focused on sexual and reproductive health education, training and capacity building.
 In her previous role at the Georgia Campaign for Adolescent Power & Potential, Ms. Sigel designed and implemented tailored trainings and technical assistance for four teen pregnancy prevention programs, including a 5-year initiative funded by the Centers for Disease Control and Prevention.

 In her current role at ETR, Ms. Sigel manages and designs science-based trainings for professionals on how to effectively implement ETR’s evidence-based sexuality education programs.
 Along with her experience providing training and technical assistance to professionals, she has provided STD/HIV and pregnancy prevention counseling and testing to low-income youth at a reproductive health clinic.

 Ms. Sigel received her Master's of Public Health degree from Emory University, where she studied behavioral science and health education, with a focus on sexual health.
 She is also a Certified Health Education Specialist (CHES).